 Funding Responsibility

-The Facilities Department’s charge is to maintain university facilities in support of the university’s mission.
-Therefore, the focus of Facilities Operations is maintenance activities, both preventive and repair, that ensure a safe and comfortable environment for University students, faculty, and staff.
-The Facilities Department’s primary source of funding, state appropriations, is designed for maintenance activities in Educational and General (E&G) facilities.
+Facilities charge is to maintain university facilities in support of the university’s mission.
+Therefore, the focus of Facilities is maintenance activities, both preventive and repair, that ensure a safe and comfortable environment for University students, faculty, and staff.
+The Facilities primary source of funding, state appropriations, is designed for maintenance activities in Educational and General (E&G) facilities.
 State appropriations cannot be expended on services that are not related to E&G maintenance activities.
-Other services are normally provided on reimbursable basis, chargeable to the requesting department.
+Other services (eg, improvements or minor repairs) are normally provided on a reimbursable basis, chargeable to the requesting department.

 Budgeted by Facilities